qurbat/blocked-hosts/README.md

-This repository houses periodically updated lists of websites (first level domains only) known to be blocked on ACT Fibernet's network.
+# blocked-hosts

-A current list of blocked hostnames can be found [here](https://github.com/qurbat/act-censorship/blob/main/compiled_block_list.txt).
+This repository houses a periodically updated list of websites (root domains only) that are decidedly known to be blocked on ACT Fibernet's network.
+A current list of blocked hostnames can be found [here](https://github.com/qurbat/blocked-hosts/blob/main/compiled_block_list.txt).
 Historic results are available in the `output` directory.

-**Note:** The lists published here are not meant to be fully representative of all hostnames that might be blocked by ACT Fibernet at a given time.
+**Note:** The lists published here are not fully representative of all hostnames that might be blocked by ACT Fibernet at a given time.

 | date of test   | total hosts  | removed since last test    | added since last test            |
 |----------------|--------------|----------------------------|----------------------------------|